ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-load-balancer.md

 # Elastic Load Balancers (ELB)

-ELB distributes traffic to instances that belong to the ELB group - this can be in a single region or multiple regions.
+ELB distributes traffic to instances that belong to the ELB group - this can be in a single AZ or multiple AZs.
 One nifty features it that it allows us to offload SSL certs to load balancers instead of webservers!
 ELB configuration requires a protocol, a front end port, and a back end port.
 ELB are NOT free - there is a charge by the hour and per GB of usage.
 Only one SSL Cert per ELB.
 The max number of requests that can be queued is 1024, can only use one subnet per AZ; can use up to 5 Security groups and also use deletion protection.

 There are two version of ELB - Classic Load Balancer (only a few ports + TCP, HTTP, HTTPS, SSL; layer 4) and Application Load Balancer (any port - just HTTP, HTTPS; layer 7).
 ELBs do not have a defined IPV4 address.